-The Mississippi Advantage Jobs Incentive Program (Advantage Jobs) will allow new qualified employers to receive incentive payments from the state in amounts not to exceed 4% of the Mississippi taxable wages of qualifying new employees.
+Mississippi Advantage Jobs Incentive Program. -- Mississippi Code of 1972 (supp.), qualified employers to receive incentive payments from the state in amounts not to exceed 4% of the Mississippi taxable wages of qualifying new employees.
 The incentive payments will be paid out of the employee withholdings that are diverted into a special fund instead of being paid into the general fund.
 The incentive payments may be made for a period up to ten years.
 The diversion of an employee's withholding taxes into such fund will have no effect on an employee's filing of income tax returns.